 Pathways to Performance Choreographic Program (PTP):

-Moreover, PTP serves as an incubator and platform for professional and pre-professional ballet talent, offering dancers the opportunity to engage in a creative process with Black creators.
-They also receive personal coaching and guidance in a mentally and spiritually supportive environment that centers Blackness and acknowledges the impact of being Black in the predominantly white space of ballet.
-PTP provides a space for healing through art, helping participants navigate the cognitive dissonance of loving an art form that has only recently begun to consciously acknowledge their presence.
-Founder Theresa Ruth Howard also provides insights on navigating the rapidly changing landscape, activating one’s activism in a safe and strategic manner, and building community.
-We are not unicorns, and we are not alone.
-We are the Village.
+PTP also serves as an incubator and platform for professional and pre-professional ballet talent, providing dancers with opportunities to engage in the creative process alongside Black creators.
+Participants receive personal coaching and mentorship in a supportive environment that is both mentally and spiritually sustaining, one that centers Blackness and acknowledges the realities of being Black in the predominantly white space of ballet.
+PTP offers a space for healing through art, helping participants navigate the cognitive dissonance of loving an art form that has only recently begun to consciously acknowledge their presence.

 Celebrating Juneteenth at PBT with Corey Bourbonniere and Reframing the Narrative